asmohammadi/MyLinuxDocs/Self Study/11-Docker Compose.md

 ### Bridge Network:

-> In `Bride` network, containers can connect to each other but by default have no connection to Host.
+> In `Bridge` network, containers can connect to each other but by default have no connection to Host.
 > We can use port-forward to connect to Host.

 ```yml